 Underwriters determine their findings based off information calculated by actuaries.
 Actuaries use mathematics (probability and statistics) to estimate mortality based on a number of factors.
 Age, gender, and health are the main variables actuaries calculate.
 However, not only do they calculate mortality based on your direct health, they also calculate it based on your family’s health history.

 What do the underwriters look for?

+Many disorders have now been recognized as occurring more frequently in some families than others.
 If anyone in your immediate family (mother, father, siblings) has been diagnosed with any serious conditions such as coronary heart disease, cancer, or diabetes the insurance underwriters would take a closer look at it.
 These inherited conditions may cause the life insurer to increase your premiums because there is a risk that you could also be diagnosed.

 The insurer takes into consideration how many family members were affected with the condition and their age when it was diagnosed.
 If only one of your relatives was affected, it may have very little, if any, impact on your premiums.
 If any of these conditions were diagnosed late in life (after age 60 or 65) most insurers would completely disregard them and it would have no impact on your premiums.
 Another instance in which a diagnosed hereditary condition would not affect your life insurance is if the condition is sex-related.
 For example, if there is a history of ovarian cancer in your family but you are male, underwriters would not consider this an issue.

 While “calculating mortality” sounds grim and it may seem cruel to raise your life insurance premiums because of your family, this is the world of insurance.
 If your father had heart disease, there is a higher risk associated with you.
 You may consider this to be unfair, but, like any business, insurance companies need to price their products appropriately in order to survive.
 They would lose money quickly if they gave a person with no family history of cancer the same premium as someone whose sibling was diagnosed with cancer.